Malinau Kota: Governance

 On regency level, the district is part of Malinau 1st electoral district together with North Malinau, Mentarang, Mentarang Hulu, and Sungai Tubu District sends 12 out of 20 representatives to regency's parliament.
-The last election was on 2019 and the next one would be on 2024.
+The last election was in 2019 and the next one would be in 2024.

 Infrastructure

 The district has 12 kindergartens, 13 elementary schools, 6 junior high schools, 4 senior high schools, in addition to one vocational high school.
 In addition, one of two regency's only tertiary education institution, Malinau Polytechnic, is located in the district.
 The education infrastructure of the regency in general is mainly concentrated in this district, where many parents sent their children for school or college due to lack of facilities in other districts.
 The district has one polyclinic, one puskesmas, and 10 pharmacies.
 There are 54 mosques, 48 churches, 2 pura, and 4 Chinese temples in the district.
 The main market buildings are located in Malinau Kota and Pelita Kanaan.

 The villages of Malinau Kota, Pelita Kanaan, and Malinau Hulu are served by angkots with fixed route.
 The road within the district are sealed with asphalt and considered passable during all weather year long as of 2021.
 There are total 17 base transceiver station towers in the district as of 2021.
 All of villages except Malinau Hilir has access to 4G within the same year.
 Postal and delivery companies have branches in Batu Lidung, Malinau Kota, Pelita Kanaan, and Malinau Hulu.

 The district is home to a cultural stage building, named Fadan Liu' Burung which was inaugurated in 2020 and is the cultural center of the regency where performances and events are held.
 The stage is located close to town square of the district, Pro Sehat Pelangi Intimung Square or shortened to Prosehat Square (Indonesian: Lapangan Prosehat) which features several sport and exercise facilities such as jogging track and basketball court.
-The district is home to main stadion of the regency, Malinau Main Stadion and is home to club Persemal Malinau.
+The district is home to main stadium of the regency, Malinau Main Stadium and is home to club Persemal Malinau.
 There's a bus terminal located in the district which is mainly used by bus operated by Perum DAMRI to and from Nunukan Regency and Tanjung Selor.